oerg866/win98-quickinstall/README.md

 **This also means you can finally install Windows 9x from USB without any fuss!**
 ...or from a CD/DVD-R. Or boot from a floppy disk and *then* install off of USB.

-The truth is, it does not matter how you boot the system or where the QuickInstall data is located, if you manage to boot the kernlel, the installation environment will find its files.
+The truth is, it does not matter how you boot the system or where the QuickInstall data is located, if you manage to boot the kernel, the installation environment will find its files.
 This also means that you can install Windows from USB on machines that do not support USB-Boot (using the boot floppy)!

 And yes, this does mean that the effort for a user to build an ISO is higher than for example nLite, but the degree of customizability is also massively increased.